CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 Printing from your personal device at Stanford takes a few minutes to set up.
 A walkthrough is here: https://studenttechnology.stanford.edu/printing/download-install-print-drivers.

+More detailed walkthrough (Mac): https://stanford.service-now.com/it_services?id=kb_article&sys_id=a36ebf6fdb9d1f4019d458d6dc961993.

+You can also print from the library computers, which does not require any software installation.
+See http://library.stanford.edu/using/print-copy-scan

 ## Cluster Computing
 ### What is cluster computing?
 A computer cluster is a group of computers that can be accessed by a group of users.
 Such systems are used by universities and companies in order to give access to a limited number of software licenses, more efficiently distribute computing power, and to make it easier to manage the organizations computing resources.
 In a compute cluster, a group of users can remotely access a group of computers.
 A cluster consists of **login nodes** and **compute nodes**.